davmac314/tosaithe/doc/TSBP.md

 - `void *ramdisk` - pointer to a ramdisk image that was loaded by the bootloader, or null if none.
   If present the ramdisk image will be page-aligned.
-- `uint64_t ramdisk_size` - size of the ramdisk image that was loaded by the bootloader, or zero if none.
+- `uint64_t ramdisk_size` - size of the ramdisk image that was loaded by the bootloader, or zero if none. \
+  Note: this size is _not_ rounded up to a multiple of page size.

 ### Firmware Information

-The following fields provide firmware such as pointers to firmware-provided tables:
+The firmware information fields in the loader data structure provide pointers to firmware tables and entry points.
+The following fields are present:

 - `void *acpi_rdsp` - pointer to the ACPI RDSP, if it can be determined by the bootloader.
 - `void *smbios3_entry` - pointer to SMBIOS 3+ "entry" table, if it can be determined by the